Should I take the Sat or Act? How Important is the SAT or ACT?

+Should I take the Sat or Act?
+How Important is the SAT or ACT?
 Before we get started here, we want to say congratulations to all the students who just completed their UC applications.
-This has been a difficult year for everyone, but you all have really shone.
+This has been a difficult few years for everyone, but you all have really shone.

 With that out of the way, let’s get to the question on everyone’s mind.

-“Do I STILL have to take the SAT or ACT if it’s not REQUIRED?”
+“Should I take the Sat or Act? if it’s not REQUIRED?”

 For those of you looking for the quick answer, here it is:

 - Yes for the students who are applying to universities that are “test optional” or “test required”

 - No for the students applying to universities that aren’t taking test scores into account until the pandemic is over, which includes UCs and CSUs.

 The long answer is, well, a lot longer.